codio/knowledge/source/instructors/teaching/behaviorinsights.rst

   .. image:: /img/insights/BehaviorInsightsDashboard.png
      :alt: Five tiles showing numeric metrics with text descriptions under each

-There should be between 1 and 5 tiles displayed.
+There will be between 1 and 5 tiles displayed.
 Tiles are only displayed if the student value is outside of a given threshold (indicated by dashed lines or red on the tile).
 Each tile has a textual description directly below it to help teachers interpret the numerical date presented in graphical form on the tile.

 Click the **Ignore** button at the bottom of the dashboard to remove the behavior indicator for that student on that assignment.
 This action cannot be undone.